ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 11. ADDED DHM Boss Pack 2
 12. ADDED College of Whispers Bard
 13. UPDATED tons and tons and tons of mods.
+14. ADDED Iron Throne Rescue Extended (providing more, but not unlimited, time to the rescue mission - note this means I can make the Sauhuagin a lot worse!)
+15. REDUCED the # of Rare, Very Rare, and Legendary items that can be equipped.
+Total attunement limit remains at 5.

 ## Listonomicon v5.0.1
 Save safe?
 Yes, but if you run into an issue from v5.0 try [rolling back Genasi to v2.3](https://www.nexusmods.com/baldursgate3/mods/4741?tab=files).